deu/load.link/README.md

 Easily upload files (and paste things, and shorten URLs) to your HTTP server and share them with your friends using a nice link.

 ## Work in progress

 Everything.
 Updates coming soon.
 Maybe.

+## You may also be interested in...

+- If you want to make a client and you (rightfully) like Python you may be interested in [115100/ll_functions](https://github.com/115100/ll_functions), a (kind-of-)library that implements all of the API calls.
+- If you like Go or (rightfully) hate PHP you should take a look at [moshee/airlift](https://github.com/moshee/airlift).
+Also his CLI client has a cooler progress bar.

 # API